-SPSS will generate three tables, to correctly report this test we need three, the Descriptives, the ANOVA, and the ANOVA Effect Sizes:
+SPSS will generate three tables, to correctly report this test we need three, the "Descriptives", the "Kruskal-Wallis Test", and the ANOVA Effect Sizes:

-This table shows the specific test results including the H-statistic (H), the degrees of freedom (df) the two-tailed significance/p-value (Asymp.
+This table shows the specific test results including the H-statistic (H, which you may also see reported as the χ2), the degrees of freedom (df) the two-tailed significance/p-value (Asymp.
 Sig), we need to report all three.